jhofman/css2013/homework/homework_01/README.md

+## Problem 2
-For question #2, modify q2_template.py such that its output matches q2_sample_output.tsv when run as follows:
+Modify stream_stats.py such that its output matches sample_output.tsv when run as follows:

-    ./q2_template.py q2_sample_input.tsv
+    ./stream_stats.py sample_input.tsv